CluelessBiker/project4-print-statements/README.md

  - Have not yet figured out to have this auto-populate as it would were it submitted directly from the admin panel.

 11. Blog post page pushes social links to left:
- - Upon inspection in dev tools, the row containtint the comments was being duplicated, causing the layout to shift.
+ - Upon inspection in dev tools, the row containing the comments was being duplicated, causing the layout to shift.
  - Issue resolved by moving the ```{% endif %}``` inside of the closing div for the row.
  - This then caused an issue with the view when the user was logged out.
  - Once more, the opening & closing if statements needed to be moved outside the row entirely.